 With work going completely virtual after COVID-19, onboarding new talent has become a more significant challenge for companies.
 This report by Tugrul Turkkan, researcher and co-founder of Journey, is designed to help HR professionals do this transition smoothly.
 The research data were collected from 268 interviews with new employees, hr professionals, and managers, and 1,200 pages of data, identifying activities, needs, pains, and gains that newcomers said were essential or meaningful.
 The report takes you on a complete remote onboarding tour from the challenges to the opportunities, three myths, and four pillars.

 The guideline suggests nine best practices, including viewing the onboarding as a process, not an event, mapping the employee journey, involving managers, using a relational approach, measuring what matters.
 You can see an infographic summary here.
 Or you can access the full guideline from here.

 5. Successful Onboarding: Strategies to Unlock Hidden Value Within Your Organization by Mark Stein and Lilith Christiansen

 Are you looking for a ready-to-use system for your onboarding process?
 Consultants Mark Stein and Lilith Christiansen have worked with leading companies and synthesized their work on four pillars of successful onboarding.
 From rewriting the employer-employee contract to reducing time-to-productivity, making improvements at the systemic level, and enrolling new hires in your company’s strategic plan, this book provides a business case systemic approach.
 With inside stories from Apple, Microsoft, Starbucks, Netflix, this book is an excellent read for HR professionals at any level.

 Still thirsty for more on successful onboarding strategies and information?
-Check our other articles and blogs.
+Check out our blog posts here.